-8.1 Faculty
+1) Faculty

-- 1. The Chair appoints a committee consisting of at least three tenure-track Department faculty members to manage the search for each tenure-track and specialized faculty position.
+- a) The Chair appoints a committee consisting of at least three tenure-track Department faculty members to manage the search for each tenure-track and specialized faculty position.
 The Chair selects one of these committee members to serve as the Chair of the search committee.
-The Chair may appoint additional members to the committee from outside the Department or from among specialized Department faculty. - 2.
-The search committee makes recommendations for hiring to the Chair. - 3.
-The Chair presents his/her recommendations for hiring tenure-track and specialized faculty to the Department faculty for discussion and advice. - 4.
-The Chair forwards his/her recommendations for hiring tenure-track and specialized faculty to the Dean of the College.
+The Chair may appoint additional members to the committee from outside the Department or from among specialized Department faculty. - b) The search committee makes recommendations for hiring to the Chair. - c) The Chair presents his/her recommendations for hiring tenure-track and specialized faculty to the Department faculty for discussion and advice. - d) The Chair forwards their recommendations for hiring tenure-track and specialized faculty to the Dean of the College.

-8.2 Affiliated Faculty
+2) Affiliated Faculty

-- 1. Affiliated faculty are individuals who have been awarded courtesy appointments in the Department. - 2.
-Tenure-track Department faculty may sponsor and propose the granting of a courtesy appointment, as defined by the FSU guidelines (https://hr.fsu.edu/?page=edm/edm\courtesy\appointments), to any tenure-track faculty member from another department in the University, to any tenure-track faculty member from another university, or to any personnel from another institution, e.g., laboratory or industry, whose qualifications would ordinarily qualify them for tenure-track status in the University.
-The sponsor supplies the tenure-track Department faculty with a curriculum-vitae for the candidate as well as a written statement about the candidate's suitability for such an appointment and the contributions the candidate having such an appointment would make to the Department. - 3.
-Courtesy appointments are fixed term appointments whose duration is not to exceed five years.
-Courtesy appointments are renewable, with the renewal process being the same as that for the initial appointment.

-4. The chair makes recommendations to the tenure-track faculty concerning al requests for courtesy appointments in the Department.
+- a) Affiliated faculty are individuals who have been awarded courtesy appointments in the Department. - b) Tenure-track Department faculty may sponsor and propose the granting of a courtesy appointment, as defined by the FSU guidelines (https://hr.fsu.edu/?page=edm/edm_courtesy_appointments), to any tenure-track faculty member from another department in the University, to any tenure-track faculty member from another university, or to any personnel from another institution, e.g., laboratory or industry, whose qualifications would ordinarily qualify them for tenure-track status in the University.
+The sponsor supplies the tenure-track Department faculty with a curriculum-vitae for the candidate as well as a written statement about the candidate's suitability for such an appointment and the contributions the candidate having such an appointment would make to the Department. - c) Courtesy appointments are fixed term appointments whose duration is not to exceed five years.
+Courtesy appointments are renewable, with the renewal process being the same as that for the initial appointment. - d) The chair makes recommendations to the tenure-track faculty concerning all requests for courtesy appointments in the Department.
 Such status is granted by a majority affirmative vote of the tenure-track Department faculty.